JSilvas/merge-conflict-exercise/FUBAR.md

 This is what Alice and Ted did on Ted's computer when working on the second feature.
 Alice navigated, Ted drove.

+Making new things to mess up in the GitHubs.
+Carol drove Ted was the Navigator.